arne-z/BachelorThesis/ExperimentSetup.md

 One possible setup would be for both teams to make edits to the agent according to some specific instructions, and then have another praticipant review the edits to the agent.
 This way a typical workflow from iterative work in a software development team is simulated.

 More specifically, each participant will find a computer with all neccessary tools installed and opened.

+--- comment Chris.
+You would need to compute the sample size (number of participants) necessary for the experiment to have higher probability of detecting a signifcant difference between the two conditions.
+This can be done by estimating the effect size that you expect to detect when comparing control group and treatment group.
+Look at how to perform a power analysis (e.g., https://www.youtube.com/watch?v=9LVD9oLg1A0)

 In the control group this means:
 #### Part one: Development